Derceta, a Fish. Semiramis a Doue.

 Thy deare, thy desperate Thisbe calls to thee!

-he opens his dim eyes;
+At Thisbe's name he opens his dim eyes;

-And hauing seene her, shuts them vp, and dyes
+And hauing seene her, shuts them vp, and dyes.

 But when his emptie scabbard shee had spy'd,